-The Company has various transportation and throughput agreements with its transportation providers and the Alabama State Port Authority.
+The Company has various transportation and throughput agreements with its rail and barge transportation providers and the Alabama State Port Authority.
 These agreements contain minimum tonnage guarantees with respect to coal transported from the mine sites to the Port of Mobile, Alabama, unloading of rail cars or barges, and the loading of vessels.
-If the Company does not meet its minimum throughput obligations, the Company shall pay the transportation providers and the Alabama State Port Authority a contractually specified amount per metric ton for the difference between the actual throughput and the minimum throughput requirement.
-At December 31, 2013, the Company maintained a liability of \$2.8 million as a result of not meeting the required minimums.
+If the Company does not meet its minimum throughput obligations, the Company shall pay the transportation providers or the Alabama State Port Authority a contractually specified amount per metric ton for the difference between the actual throughput and the minimum throughput requirement.
+At December 31, 2014, the Company maintained a liability of \$4.5 million as a result of not meeting the required minimums.